-We may, at times, invest a portion of our assets opportunistically in securities that are not CLOs to achieve our investment objective.
-It is expected that these opportunistic investments will change thematically over time as the Adviser identifies investment opportunities derived from a number of sources, including (i) debt and equity securities issued by business development companies, (ii) direct investments in Senior Secured Loans, (iii) fixed income securities and (iv) private investment funds that provide exposure to Senior Secured Loans and fixed income securities.
-With respect to the foregoing investments, our general investment strategy is broad and is not limited to any specific industry, sector, or a minimum or maximum market capitalization.
-We anticipate that these opportunistic investments will not comprise a significant portion of our investment portfolio and, under normal circumstances, are not expected to, in the aggregate, exceed 25% of our net assets (plus the amount of any borrowing for investment purposes).
-Further, investments in private equity funds and hedge funds that rely on 3(c)(1) or 3(c)(7) will not, in the aggregate, exceed 15% of our net assets (plus the amount of any borrowing for investment purposes).
+We may, at times, invest a portion of our assets (defined as net assets plus the amount of any borrowing for investment purposes) opportunistically in Target Securities that are not CLOs to achieve our investment objective.
+It is expected that these opportunistic investments will change thematically over time as the Adviser identifies investment opportunities derived from a number of sources, including (i) debt and equity securities issued by business development companies, (ii) Senior Secured Loans, (iii) fixed income securities and (iv) investment funds that provide exposure to Senior Secured Loans and fixed income securities.
+With respect to the foregoing investments, our general investment strategy is broad and is not limited to any specific industry, sector, or a minimum or maximum market cap.
+We anticipate that these investments will not comprise a significant portion of our investment portfolio and, under normal circumstances, are not expected to exceed 25% of our net assets.

-In the case of the junior debt and equity tranches of CLO securities owned by us, we will not be able to directly enforce any rights and remedies in the event of a default of a Senior Secured Loan held by a CLO vehicle.
+In the case of the equity and junior debt tranches of CLO securities owned by us, we will not be able to directly enforce any rights and remedies in the event of a default of a Senior Secured Loan held by a CLO vehicle.
 Likewise, shareholders of the Fund will not be able to directly enforce any rights and remedies in the event of a default of a Senior Secured Loan.

-Our investments in the junior debt tranches of CLOs, and certain of our opportunistic investments, are difficult to value by virtue of the fact that they generally are not publicly traded or actively traded on a secondary market but, instead, are privately negotiated "over-the-counter" directly between the parties.
+Our Target Securities, and particularly our investments in the equity and junior debt tranches of CLOs and certain other opportunistic investments, are difficult to value by virtue of the fact that they generally are not publicly traded or actively traded on a secondary market but, instead, are traded on a privately negotiated over-the-counter secondary basis by institutional investors, if at all.
 As a result, we will value these securities quarterly at fair value as determined in good faith by our Board.